 Final Thoughts on Failing Your Drug Test

-A combination of a tighter labor market and increased legalization and availability of weed means that fewer companies perform drug screenings.
-If you live in a state where MMJ cardholders have protection, you could legitimately sue any firm that fires you or doesn’t hire you, based on a positive result for THC in a drug screening.
+A tighter labor market and increased legalization and availability of weed mean that fewer companies perform drug screenings.
+If you live in a state where MMJ cardholders have protection, you could legitimately sue any firm that fires you or doesn’t hire you based on a positive result for THC in a drug screening.

 - 20+ years of reputability